SirNirmal/MultiAgent-BrainEngine-SillyTavern/README.md

 ## How to Install & Use

 1. Install Python (Make sure to check "Add Python to PATH" during installation).
-2. Download this repository to your computer.
+2. Download and extract the folder to your computer.
 3. Open a terminal inside the folder and install the requirements by running:
     ```bash
     pip install -r requirements.txt